Sign up for our newsletter!

 Green hydrogen means that electricity from renewable sources is used, like wind, water, and solar energy.
 The wind and solar power capacity are planned to be built up at a large scale globally to match the demand.
 The large volume production combined with the technology running down the experience curve indicates an attractive cost per kilowatt from green electricity.
 For example, wind power is increasingly being produced in large offshore wind farms in the coming decade.
 Wind power already reaches a lower cost per kilowatt than new nuclear power.

-Carbon nanofibers in hydrogen
+Carbon nanostructures in hydrogen

 Currently, we focus on improving the electrochemical cell in PEM electrolyzers and fuel cells.
 The cell enables the conversion of electricity into hydrogen and vice versa.
 Thus, it’s a key component in storing and transmitting renewable energy and decarbonizing industry, transportation, and heating.